New Patients- Referral to an associated paediatrician.

 Brian Conway, Marianne Yanni, Rishi Agrawal, Dr Kavita Rasiah, Rebecca Holst, Jane Smith and Dr Thu Kent

-Currently, most of the associated paediatricians’ non-urgent new patient appointments are being booked in the first half of 2026.
+Currently, most of the associated paediatricians’ non-urgent new patient appointments are being booked in the second quarter 2026.

-Every effort is made to bring appointments forward where possible.
-More urgent appointments are prioritised, but generally we hope to offer most families an earlier appointment.
+Your provider, working with Prosper Paediatrics’ services, will make every effort to bring appointments forward where possible.
+More urgent appointments are prioritised, but generally the doctors hope to offer most families an earlier appointment.
 However, notice of cancellations can be short, sometimes as little as 24 hours.

-To help the doctors keep their books open, avoid cybersecurity and privacy risks and keep administrative costs down, please, ask your referrer to send the Referral by Secure Messaging (Healthlink, Argus, Medical Objects, ReferralNet).
+These referral requirements are necessary to help the paediatricians keep their books open, avoid cybersecurity and privacy risks and keep administrative costs down.

-These paediatricians may consider acceptance of a referral if
+These paediatricians, given their capacity constraints, will generally be more likely to consider acceptance of a referral if

-• Doctors Conway, Rasiah, Kent, Holst and Yanni also accept private neonate referrals for care following birth at Burnside, Calvary North Adelaide and Ashford Hospitals.
+Doctors Conway, Rasiah, Kent, Holst and Yanni also accept private neonate referrals.

 Each paediatrician’s decision to accept a referral will be based on their professional discretion and judgement regarding their capacity, practice scope and style and current patient responsibilities.